lizmat/articles/5to6-sigils.md

     # Perl 6
     my @foo = 1,2,3;
+    push @foo, 42;
+    .say for @foo;  # 1␤2␤3␤42␤

-is in fact syntactic sugar:
+is functionally the same as in Perl 5.
+However, the first line is in fact syntactic sugar for:

     # Perl 6
     my @foo := Array.new( 1,2,3 );

+This binds a new `Array` object to the lexically defined name `@foo`.
 The **@** sigil in Perl 6 indicates a type constraint: if you want to bind something into a lexpad entry with that sigil, it must perform the [Positional](https://docs.perl6.org/type/Positional.html) role.
 One can easily introspect whether a class performs a certain role using smartmatch: